sl-m-lab/Internet-Argument-Corpus/v1/README.md

-If you use this data in your research, please refer to and cite: Marilyn A. Walker, Pranav Anand, Jean E. Fox Tree, Rob Abbott, Joseph King.
+If you use this data in your research, please refer to and cite: M**arilyn A. Walker, Pranav Anand, Jean E. Fox Tree, Rob Abbott, Joseph King.
 "A Corpus for Research on Deliberation and Debate."
-In Proceedings of the 8th International Conference on Language Resources and Evaluation (LREC), Istanbul, Turkey, 2012.
+In Proceedings of the 8th International Conference on Language Resources and Evaluation (LREC), Istanbul, Turkey, 2012.**

 Overview: The Internet Argument Corpus (IAC) is a corpus for research in political debate on internet forums.
 It consists of ~11,000 disscussions, ~390,000 posts, and some ~73,000,000 words.
 Subsets of the data have been annotated for topic, stance, agreement, sarcasm, and nastiness among others.